 Krauss said the traditional notion of a separation between back and front office systems is giving way to one where it is possible to capture a multitude of data points from across the whole organisation: the touchpoints include customer interactions, invoices and billing events, support contracts and any engagements in the provision of the service.
 “These, in totality, create additional insight into how to maximise the value of the customer.”

 Or, to look at it another way, to maximise the value your organisation can add to the customer.
 “Absolutely,” Krauss agreed.
 “You’re now able to put the customer at the centre of the universe.
 It’s a different way of looking at ERP, which in legacy terms, was architected around product and supply chain.
 We’re talking about architecting around the customer.
 And that should be exciting for everyone in the business – and CFOs in particular.”

-iStart’s upcoming Lunch Box webinar “Top 4 CFO Imperatives for 2018” is a panel discussion looking at the evolving role of the CFO.
-You are welcome to register and join the live discussion on Mar 14, midday AEDT (2pm NZDT).
+iStart’s Lunch Box webinar “Top 4 CFO Imperatives for 2018” was a panel discussion looking at the evolving role of the CFO.